 On-premise or cloud

-In addition, Talend Data Fabric is also natively designed to work on both on-premise and cloud environments.
-Run Talend to ingest and integrate data from both on premises back office environments, such as Oracle and SAP, and cloud environments such as AWS, Azure, Google Cloud, or Snowflake.
+In addition, Talend Data Fabric is also natively designed to work on both on-premises and cloud environments.
+Run Talend to ingest and integrate data from both on-premises back-office environments, such as Oracle and SAP, and cloud environments such as AWS, Azure, Google Cloud, or Snowflake.
 Quickly embrace new cloud-based technologies, such as containers with Docker and Kubernetes, advanced analytics with Databricks, Qubole, Spark, and serverless computing

 Pervasive data quality and governance